Cost of LivingUpdated May 2026

 Share:XFLRWE

 Considering a move to Birmingham?
-Cost data for rent prices is more affordable than average, coming in about 15% below the national figure.
+Cost data for rent prices is genuinely affordable here — about 22% below what most Americans pay.
 That's worth knowing whether you're relocating from a coastal metro or a smaller market.
 This AL mid-size city offers a warm-weather lifestyle that includes year-round outdoor activities, from fishing to football tailgates.
 The specifics below will help you budget accurately.

 Typical Cost Range in Birmingham